ivancardozo11/SyncChimp/README.md

 ### package.json:
 NPM configuration file that specifies the dependencies and scripts of the project.

-### tsconfig.json:
-A TypeScript configuration file that specifies how to compile TypeScript code into JavaScript.

 ### Dockerfile:
 File that specifies how to build the Docker image for the application.